leveler/cushion/README.md

 ```

 Notice the `default` parameter above for the `inspected_date` is not a scalar
 but a callable.
-The function will be executed whtn the value is accessed the
+The function will be executed when the value is accessed the
 first time.